Ts132/mama-s-kitchen/README.md

 2. Open the project in **Android Studio**.
 3. Sync dependencies and build the project.
 4. Run the application on an emulator or a physical device.

+---

+This structure includes the Guest Mode feature, ensuring users can browse the app's main functionalities and perform searches even without logging in.
+Let me know if you need further changes or additional details!